AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/modify-issue-assignments-overview.md

 You can remove assignments from one issue at a time, or you can remove assignments from multiple issues in bulk.

-For more information about removing assignments from issues in bulk, see [Edit user assignments for multiple issues](../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md).
+For more information about removing assignments from issues in bulk, see [Modify user assignments for multiple issues in a list](../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md).

 Consider the following when removing assignments from issues: